esy/esy/docs/how-it-works.md

 - Local Store Path
 - Version of esy

-The cache is stored in a format readable by OCaml [Marshal][] module.
+The cache is stored in a format readable by the OCaml [Marshal][] module.

 > Reading the cache file with a version of esy which has different
 > `SandboxInfo.t` layout than the one with which the cache was produced with